Seth7171/Cryptology-Encrypted-Emailer/README.md

 Note:
   * Currently only the body block is being encrypted and sent.
   * Server receives the encrypted message and does not decrypt it since it should be sent to another client.

-# To-do:
-* Add key swapping between two clients.
-  * For example when a client connects it sends everyone its public key (after EC-Elgamal & rabin)
-* Add addressing clients using e-mail address to emulate e-mail sending
-* Add Received messages window in UI_with_websocket_client.py